cottongin/splitkit-relay/README.md

 Finally, copy the bare Live Value Link or copy button
 ![Live Value Link URL](images/Xmzn6OBj@2x.png)

-You can either paste this URL into your `.env` file, or you can tell the bot to connect to it via IRC and the command ```connect URL``
+You can either paste this URL into your `.env` file, or you can tell the bot to connect to it via IRC and the command ``​`connect URL``

 Now run
 ```bash